RuopuZhang/GraphGenerator/readme.txt

 To run the program:
 python user_input_config.py

-Three varibles need to be changed for each report :
+Two varibles need to be changed for each report :
 1. csv folder location (file input)
-2. csv sub folder location(for now)
 2. image file save location (file out put)